gogojjh/M-LOAM/README.md

 <!-- ----------------------------------------------------------- -->
 ### 7. Licence
-The source code is released under GPLv3 license.
+The source code is released under [GPLv3](http://www.gnu.org/licenses/) license.

 We are still working on improving the code reliability.
-For any technical issues, please contact Jianhao JIAO \<jjiao@ust.hk>.
+For any technical issues, please contact Jianhao Jiao <jjiao@ust.hk>.

-For commercial inquiries, please contact Prof.Ming Liu \<eelium@ust.hk>
+For commercial inquiries, please contact Prof.Ming Liu <eelium@ust.hk>.